hardenedlinux/Debian-GNU-Linux-Profiles/docs/harbian_qa/fuzz_testing/syzkaller_crash_demo.md

 - $(YOUR_PATH) should be added to environment on your VM.

 ## Kernel module with overflow
-We will write a kernel module with heap overflow, the module provides a proc filesystem interface under /proc/test, the fileoperations of /proc/test will call the funtion with heap overflow:
+We will write a kernel module with heap overflow, the module provides a proc filesystem interface under /proc/test, the file operations of /proc/test will call the funtion with heap overflow:
 ```
 static struct file_operations a = {
                                 .open = proc_open,